What is the purpose of this legislation?

 What definition of anti-Semitism does the legislation propose?

-- The definition has been a useful tool that has increased the effectiveness of the State Department’s monitoring of anti-Semitism abroad.
-IN 2016, it was adopted by the 31 member governments that make up the International Holocaust Remembrance Alliance (IHRA).
+- The definition, adopted by the State Department, has been a useful tool that has increased the effectiveness of the State Department’s monitoring of anti-Semitism abroad.

 - This legislation instructs the Department of Education to “take into consideration” this definition “as part of the Department’s assessment” of whether incidents are motivated by anti-Semitism intent when investigating possible violations of Title VI of the Civil Rights Act of 1964 based on individuals’ Jewish heritage or ethnicity.